riccardoaran/docs/modelling/steps/step_2.md

----
-title: Entities and Value Objects
+# Entities and Value Objects
----

 ## Identify Entities and Value Objects within Each Subdomain